Water Reclamation

 Wastewater Conversion

-The focus of The Larkin Group’s work is to lower the overall cost, energy use, footprint, and chemical additives necessary to treat municipal wastewater.
+The focus of The Larkin Group’s work is to lower the overall cost, energy use, footprint, and chemical additives necessary to treat municipal wastewater and we continue to research the latest technologies.